AdobeDocs/advertising.en/help/integrations/analytics/overview.md

   You can use [!DNL Analytics] segments for first-party site retargeting in [!DNL DSP] and paid search advertisements.

-  ([!DNL Search] only) Advertisers with [!DNL Analytics] but not Audience Manager can also create Google website tag-based audiences (remarketing lists) and customer match audiences (customer lists) from [!DNL Analytics] segments that are shared with Experience Cloud.
+  ([!DNL Search, Social, & Commerce] only) Advertisers with [!DNL Analytics] but not Audience Manager can also create Google website tag-based audiences (remarketing lists) and customer match audiences (customer lists) from [!DNL Analytics] segments that are shared with Experience Cloud.

 ### Site Conversion Metrics as Bid Signals